BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-warm-up.md

     <li>Quantum gravity</li>
     <li>Nucleosynthesis, inflationary cosmology, cosmic anisotropy, and baryogenesis</li>
 </ul>
+Some of which I knew about then, and some of which I became aware of later.
 </p>

 <p>
 Turns out, I was wrong.
+The warm-up was eternal.
 </p>

 <p>
-But then again, that's what <a href="https://www.smbc-comics.com/index.php?db=comics&id=2436" target="_blank">books, the internet, and university degree programs are for</a>.
+But then again, <a href="https://www.smbc-comics.com/index.php?db=comics&id=2436" target="_blank">that's what books, the internet, and university degree programs are for</a>.
 </p>

 <br/>